What Is Moodle Hosting

 - 256MB server RAM (again, a bare minimum - Moodle recommends 1GB for every 10-20 concurrent users)

-- MySQL, PostgreSQL, MSSQL or Oracle support (MySQL recommended)
+- MySQL, PostgreSQL, MSSQL or Oracle support (MySQL or PostgreSQL recommended)

 - Remote backup provision to store copies of your students' work

 In summary, here's what Moodle needs at a minimum vs what it needs to run optimally:

 |Operating System||Anything that runs the software listed below||Linux|

 |Web Server||Apache, IIS, lightttpd, nginx, cherokee, zeus, and LiteSpeed||Apache or IIS|